Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/features.md

 <ngx-dynamic-hooks [content]="..." [context]="contextObj"></ngx-dynamic-hooks>
 ```

-And then use the `context`-keyword to use its data in selector hooks:
+And then use the `context`-keyword to access it in selector hooks:

 ```html
 '...some dynamic content... <app-jedi [name]="context.name"></app-jedi> ...more dynamic content...'